Learning Center

 October 6, 2022

+One text structure example that offers a clear and consistent framework is the structure of stories.
 Stories or narrative texts have a predictable text structure.
 They ALWAYS present a character who faces a conflict that gets resolved.
 This consistent organization makes it easier for students to follow.

 However, nonfiction text is not so predictable; it can utilize one of five different text patterns.
-Consequently, without an understanding of text structures, the reader doesn’t know how to mentally organize the barrage of facts, names, dates, and details that he is consuming.
+Consequently, without an understanding of nonfiction text structures, the reader doesn’t know how to mentally organize the barrage of facts, names, dates, and details that he is consuming.

 This often leads to confusion and makes nonfiction text intimidating.